 Palm Springs Weather

-The weather was warm, in the 70’s.
-Usually Palm Springs is much hotter at this time of the year so I was surprised by the weather.
+On our visit, the Palm Springs weather was warm, in the 70s.
+Usually, Palm Springs is much hotter at this time of the year so I was surprised by the weather.
 In the summer it gets even hotter, 100 degrees plus.

 Los Angeles to Palm Springs Drive